-- To pay for their shares in accordance with the provisions of the law and the company's charter. - Not to disclose confidential information concerning the company to third parties. - To participate in the company's decision-making process so that the company could operate its usual course of business. - 4.
-Not to perform any acts aimed at causing losses to the company. - Not to commit any actions (or omissions) which can make it difficult or impossible to achieve the goals for which the company was established. - To perform other obligations provided by the law and constitutional documents of the company.
+- To pay for their shares in accordance with the provisions of the law and the company's charter. - Not to disclose confidential information concerning the company to third parties. - To participate in the company's decision-making process so that the company could operate its usual course of business. - To refrain from any actions aimed at causing losses to the company. - To refrain from any actions (or omissions) which can make it difficult or impossible to achieve the goals for which the company was established. - 6.
+To perform other obligations provided by the law and constitutional documents of the company.

-2.3 What shareholder meetings are commonly held and what rights do shareholders have as regards them?
+3 What shareholder meetings are commonly held and what rights do shareholders have as regards them?